devanshigit/devanshigit/README.md

 ###

-<p align="left">I am currently a pre-final year student at KIIT University, Bhubaneswar. <br><br>I believe in the power of continuous learning and enjoy the process of solving problems through codes and even though my GitHub is a bit bare at the moment, I'm actively working on building my skills and creating exciting projects.</p>
+<p align="left">I am currently a pre-final year student at KIIT University, Bhubaneswar.I believe in the power of continuous learning and enjoy the process of solving problems through codes and even though my GitHub is a bit bare at the moment, I'm actively working on building my skills and creating exciting projects.</p>

 ###